Nevada Drivers License Requirements

 The Nevada DMV requires that you be at least 16 years of age to get your driver’s license.
 You must have held your learners permit for at least 6 months, and have no at-fault accidents, no moving violation convictions, and no drug or alcohol convictions in the 6 months prior to applying.
 You must also have completed an approved 30 hour drivers education course and logged 50 hours of behind-the-wheel experience with a licensed adult.

-OnlineDriversEd.com meets Nevada’s 30 hour requirement for drivers education.
-Once you complete your course, your certificate of completion will be available to you instantly as a PDF file to download, save, and print.
+OnlineDriversEd.com meets Nevada’s 30-hour requirement for driver's education.
+Once you complete your course and we receive your notarized statement, your certificate of completion will be available to you instantly as a PDF file to download, save, and print within 24 hours.

 Once you have met the requirements to apply for your driver’s license, you will need to schedule a drive test appointment at your local DMV office.